 The data for this report are derived from the Family Core component of the 1997-2017 NHIS, which collects information on all family members in each household.
-Data analyses for the first 3 quarters of the 2017 NHIS were based on 59,178 persons in the Family Core.
+Data analyses for the 2017 NHIS were based on 78,074 persons in the Family Core.

 Data on health insurance status were edited using a system of logic checks.
 Information from follow-up questions, such as plan name(s), were used to reassign insurance status and type of coverage to avoid misclassification.
 The analyses excluded persons with unknown health insurance status (about 1% of respondents each year).